thlorenz/dog/README.md

 Look at [blog-site](https://github.com/thlorenz/dog/tree/master/examples/blog-site) in order to get an idea on how to use dog to provide your blog from a website.

+### Tutorial

+You can follow along with the [getting started tutorial](http://thlorenz.com/#/blog/post/dog-tutorial) to get a better idea about how to use dog.